Political Notebook: Cooper signs nine bills into law, including three sponsored by Rowan County's representatives - Salisbury Post

 The state board also details on its website how each election is secured.
 It states North Carolina’s equipment has been certified, tested and audited in various other states and all voting systems must use paper ballots for a “paper trail.”
 Additionally, bipartisan and trained officials conduct elections, and additional audits following the election detect irregularities like equipment tampering, ballot stuffing and voting machine tabulation errors.
 Furthermore, there’s been no evidence of a successful cyberattack, and no voting machines are connected to the internet for that reason.

-North Carolina is also one of a handful of state with an Investigations Divisions for reports of fraud and other irregularities during elections.
+North Carolina is also one of a handful of states with an Investigations Divisions for reports of fraud and other irregularities during elections.

 “Every voter can help promote election security by voting, checking their ballot before casting it, reporting problems with the voting process to poll workers and volunteering to work in elections,” the state board says.
 “Also, voters should get information on elections from trusted sources, particularly elections officials, and verify information about elections before sharing it on social media.”